Cincinnati Film Festival: Culture

-This Film Festival also includes several question and answer sessions, panels and filmmaker workshops led by industry professionals.
+The Cincinnati Film Festival includes several question and answer sessions, panels and filmmaker workshops led by industry professionals, as well as hosting a bi-monthly podcast, the CindePodcast, created and hosted by Jonny Shenk.
+The podcast focuses on spotlighting various filmmakers in their respective departments as they navigate a Post-Covid filmmaking culture.

 Partners

 The CFF is also a Community Cinema partner, bringing the Independent Television Service films broadcast on Independent Lens.
 It also runs the Cincinnati leg of the international competition, the 48 Hour Film Project.